-The forum works alongside other departments and government bodies including the Health and Safety Executive, the Department for Business Innovation and Skills and the Environment Agency.
-We also receive advice from the Hazardous Substances Advisory Committee (HSAC).
+The forum works alongside other departments and government bodies, including the Health and Safety Executive (HSE), the Department for Business and Trade (DBT) and the Environment Agency.

-The forum has 24 members, drawn from industry, environmental/animal protection/conservation and consumer organisations, trade unions and the scientific community, and an independent chairman: Professor David Phillips.
+The forum has 27 members, drawn from industry, environmental, animal protection, conservation and consumer organisations, trade unions and the scientific community.
 The broad membership of the forum ensures that they are well placed to explore the views of the many sectors of society who work with, or are concerned about, industrial chemicals.

 List of the organisations and their representatives currently on the forum: